Dynamic Selection in Algorithmic Decision-making: Theoretical Results

-for some constant $C_A>0$.
+for some constant $C_A>0$, where $\|\cdot\|$ denotes the Euclidean norm for vectors and the spectral norm for matrices.
 Further, let $\scrA_{\ttU:t}:=\cap_{s=\ttU+1}^{t} \scrA_{s}$, where we note that the intersection begins at the beginning of Phase~2.
 This is the event in which all the past coefficient estimates from Phase~2 are sufficiently accurate.
-The goal of the induction is to show that there exists a constant $K>0$, such that
+With these definitions, the induction shows that there exists a constant $C>0$, such that

 This is achieved via a two-step induction using $\scrB_t$ as a bridge---first from $\scrA_{\ttU:t-1}$ to $\scrB_t$ and then from $\scrB_t$ to $\scrA_t$ (see Figure~\ref{fig:zigzag}).

 Note that we perform the induction on $\scrA_{\ttU:t}$ instead of $\scrA_t$.
 This is because the zig-zag induction step requires the analysis of the covariance estimate.
 As we emphasize above, the covariance estimate depends on the past coefficient estimates.
 Therefore, showing that the covariance estimate is sufficiently accurate requires event $\scrA_{\ttU:t}$ to occur---that is, all the past coefficient estimates from Phase~2 on to be sufficiently accurate.